 - Often, Turnitin will find matches to legitimate sources and references.
 Don’t panic: these can be filtered out.
 In the Sidebar you will see all of the matches that Turnitin has found.
 Hovering your mouse over these will show an arrow icon.
 Click the arrow to expand the details of the similarity match.

 To the bottom of the expanded list you will see the Exclude Sources button.
 Clicking this will enable the checkboxes to the right of the Similarity matches.
 Click a box to place a tick inside, you can then click the Exclude button.
 Turnitin will then recalculate the score.
-Keep in mind that Turnitin should pick up your references and match them correctly with your source.

 Learning about academic honesty and plagiarism may ease any concerns you have about Turnitin.